Derrick Lawrence

 On May 13, two-time GRAMMY nominee and Thornton Vocal Arts & Opera faculty member Rod Gilfry debuted as Claudius in the Metropolitan Opera Company premiere of Australian composer Brett Dean’s Hamlet, a bold adaptation of Shakespeare’s timeless drama.
 Gilfry is an acclaimed worldwide performer in opera, musicals and cabaret.
 Throughout his career, he has performed… Continue reading Rod Gilfry makes debut as Claudius in Brett Dean’s “Hamlet” at The Met

-Reyna Gordon promoted to associate professor at Vanderbilt University Medical Center
+Reyna Gordon promoted at Vanderbilt University Medical Center

 Alondra Santos featured in Daily Trojan